|

 Great Granger

-Was once lined up as the next TV Dracula, but this
+Was once lined up as the next TV Dracula, but this has been postponed due to the recent removal of his fangs.

 Cliff View

-swept Great Granger of his feet and has yet to put him
+The Permanent Temp of Overseas Routes.
+Recently swept Great Granger of his feet and has yet to put him down.

 The Final Countdown